feldera/feldera/docs/sql/streaming.md

 with a value X for a watermarked column will be "held up" until an input row with a value X + W has been received.
 The program will behave as if the row with value X has only just been received.
+Similar to `LATENESS`, the effect of the `WATERMARK` is visible in the *next* circuit step; an event that changes the watermark in step 2 of the circuit will only make "visible" the eligible events inserted up to step 1.

 If a table has multiple columns annotated with `WATERMARK` values, a row is released only when *all* the delays have been exceeded.